In this article you will learn:

 The Display Network

 Google’s Display Network is made up of Google partner websites across the internet, not limited to search sites.
 Some examples are YouTube, Blogger, and Gmail.
-These networks allow you to show various ads such as image ads to potential customers in order to drive conversions, or just simply, awareness.
+This allows you to show various ads such as image ads to potential customers in order to drive conversions, or just simply, awareness.

 Now we’ve covered networks, and you have an idea of which one would suit you, we’ll look at each ad format available; and where you can use each one across both networks.

-Expanded text ads: Available on both the Search and Display Network, these are made up of two headlines to grab attention, your desired link, and some descriptive text.
+Text ads: Available on both the Search and Display Network, these are made up of three headlines to grab attention, your desired link, and two description lines.
 We go into more detail about how to best use these later.

 Responsive ads: Shown only on the Display Network, they can be used to build awareness, influence choice, and encourage action.
 These ads adjust to match the pages or apps that show them, and can blend in with the on-page content.